Three Words for Goodbye: A Virtual Book Launch Adventure

 About the Authors

-Hazel Gaynor is an award-winning, New York Times, USA Today, Irish Times and international bestselling author.
-Her 2014 debut novel, The Girl Who Came Home: A Novel of the Titanic, won the 2015 Romantic Novelists’ Association Historical Novel of the Year, A Memory of Violets was a 2015 WHSmith Fresh Talent pick, The Girl from the Savoy was shortlisted for the 2016 Irish Book Awards, and The Lighthouse Keeper’s Daughter was shortlisted for the 2019 Historical Writers’ Association Gold Crown Award.
+Hazel Gaynor is an award-winning, New York Times, USA Today, Globe and Mail, Irish Times and national bestselling author.
+Her debut, The Girl Who Came Home, won the 2015 Romantic Novelists’ Association Historical Novel of the Year award.
+The Girl from The Savoy was shortlisted for the 2016 Irish Book Awards Popular Fiction Book of the Year.
+The Lighthouse Keeper’s Daughter was shortlisted for the 2019 Historical Writers’ Association Gold Crown Award.
+Hazel’s most recent novel, When We Were Young & Brave was a national bestseller in the USA and was shortlisted for the 2020 Irish Book Awards.

-Last Christmas in Paris, co-written with Heather Webb, won the 2018 Women’s Fiction Writers Association STAR Award.
-Their second collaboration, Meet Me in Monaco, was shortlisted for the 2020 Romantic Novelists’ Association Historical Novel of the Year.
+Hazel’s co-written novels with Heather Webb have all been published to critical acclaim.
+Last Christmas in Paris won the 2018 Women’s Fiction Writers Association Star Award, and Meet Me in Monaco was shortlisted for the 2020 Romantic Novelists’ Association Historical Novel award.
+Their latest novel, Three Words for Goodbye, will be published in July 2021.

-Hazel was selected by Library Journal as one of Ten Big Breakout Authors for 2015 and her work has been translated into fourteen languages to date.
-She is also co-founder of creative writing events The Inspiration Project Originally from Yorkshire, England, Hazel now lives in Ireland with her husband and two children.
+Hazel was selected as a WHSmith Fresh Talent pick and by Library Journal as one of Ten Big Breakout Authors for 2015.
+Her work has been translated into seventeen languages and is published in twenty-three countries to date.
+Originally from Yorkshire, England, she now lives in Ireland with her husband and two children.

 Heather Webb is the USA Today bestselling and award-winning author of seven historical novels.
 In 2015, Rodin’s Lover was a Goodread’s Top Pick, and in 2018, Last Christmas in Paris won the Women’s Fiction Writers Association STAR Award.
 Meet Me in Monaco, was selected as a finalist for the 2020 Goldsboro RNA award in the UK, as well as the 2019 Digital Book World’s Fiction prize.
 To date, Heather’s books have been translated to over a dozen languages.
 She lives in New England with her family and one feisty rabbit.